fungaren/chartsrv/README.md

 Listening on :8142
 ```

 Forward `/chart.svg` to this address with your favorite reverse proxy.
+If you
+want to listen to some other port, pass a second argument like `:1337`.

 ## Usage